binkley/kotlin-magic-bus/README.md

 bus.post("Frodo lives!") // Nothing happens: not a Number
 ```

-### See all messages, regardless of type or sender
+### Process all messages, regardless of type or sender

 ```kotlin
 val bus: MagicBus // assigned elsewhere